c-werner/chicken-wizard/README.md

 ## To Do

-- Clean up project structure
+- Further clean up project structure
 - Fix tileset layering z-order issues
 - Add actual enemies
 - Camera
 - Level structure
 - Use a font that scales
 - Sound
+- Figure out how to handle callbacks to objects that have been free'd in GDScript